zamedic/coffee-truck/README.md

 ```

 If everything ran succesfully, the released version number is then used to define the new project
 version for deployment.
-The version number is available as a node attribute node['applications']['application name']
+The version number is available as a chefNode attribute chefNode['applications']['application name']
 where application name is derived from ['delivery']['change']['project']

 ###Quality